conan-io/docs/installation.rst

     error: externally-managed-environment

-    × This environment is externally managed
+    x This environment is externally managed
-    ╰─> To install Python packages system-wide, try apt install python3-xyz, where xyz is the package you are trying to install.
+        To install Python packages system-wide, try apt install python3-xyz, where xyz is the package you are trying to install.
     ...